Robson Arena Planning & Design

 Cornerstone Arts Center, 825 N. Cascade Ave.

-Construction of the Robson Arena is expected to begin with groundbreaking in 2019 and has a projected opening date of spring 2021.
+Construction of the Robson Arena is expected to begin with groundbreaking in early 2020 and has a projected opening date of spring 2021.
 Activities on the site in 2019 will include demolition, utility relocations, and other activities necessary to prepare the site for construction.

 This webpage will be updated with more about the Robson Arena design and planning process as it progresses.
 Community participation is encouraged.
 To receive email notices of the times and dates of future community meetings and workshops, send an email to RobsonArenaDesign@coloradocollege.edu asking to be added to the project mailing list.